How to Calculate Average Cost Formula with Solved Examples

 In the nutshell, we use the concept of average cost because it has strong implications for how companies will choose to price their products.
 Therefore, firms’ sale of commodities of a specific type is strictly linked with the size of a particular market and how the rivals would choose to act.

-FAQs on Average Cost: Formula and Calculation
+FAQs on Average Cost in Economics and Business Maths

 4. What is the difference between average cost and marginal cost?